Quick answer

 - The Cronos zkEVM roadmap identifies a major transition toward zero-knowledge proofs for enhanced scalability and Ethereum bridging.

-- Transaction fee burns identify a 15% removal of CRO from circulation, verifiably acting as a deflationary offset to staking issuance.
+- Transaction fee burns remove a governance-set share of CRO from circulation, acting as a deflationary offset to staking issuance.

 - Strategic Reserve releases reveal a monthly supply headwind of 1.16 billion CRO through the first half of 2026.